chelongar/EDA-OrchestrationTopology/README.md

 The **Notification Service** alerts users about their order status, such as confirmations and shipping updates and so on.

 Payments are processed securely using the **Payment Service**, which validates transactions and ensures orders are completed successfully.

+### How To Run Application
+As the Wonderland Application is fully containerized with Docker and orchestrated with Dockercompose, you can simply follow the instruction below:
+1. In the project diectory with dockercopose file is, build application.

+2. Call Flask API with the command below:

+3. To see the logs via Dozzle service, call it in the browser.